owntheweb/cosmic-cruise/README.md

 # VR Solar System Tour
 ![Preview](https://raw.githubusercontent.com/owntheweb/VR-Solar-System-Tour/dev/img/preview.png)

 Take a Google Cardboard tour of the solar system!
-This project is just getting started, so prepare for several updates before it's usable.
-The end project will run as a PhoneGap app.
+This project is created for PhoneGap, optimized to be built using Adobe PhoneGap Build.

 ## Something look off?
 Ideas?
-Issue?
+Issues?
 For best results, be sure to [post a ticket](https://github.com/owntheweb/VR-Solar-System-Tour/issues) to offer your thoughts and feedback.

 Are you a developer?
 Your pull requests are highly welcome here. :D